MatthewHeun/matsbyname/cran-comments.md

 ## Context

-`matsbyname` v0.4.24 is a bugfix release with one new feature, the capability to trim matrices.
+`matsbyname` v0.4.24 fixes a coule bugs and adds one new feature, the capability to trim matrices.
 There are no breaking changes.
 See `NEWS.md` for details.